 Asus Zenfone Max promises a life that I can #liveunpugged and I am really looking forward to that.

 I have just switched to this phone and so far I am enjoying it.
 The size of Asus Zenfone Max is slightly bigger than my old phone, which I do not mind.
 I would be able to read some google play books better.
 Its Bluelight Filter for Eye Care should also help reading easier on the eyes.
-Camera looks good though I am yet to explore it fully.
+The camera looks good though I am yet to explore it fully.
 The only thing that I am resenting at the moment is its weight which is good 50% more than my old phone.
 Hope I will get used to it soon enough.
 Strangely there is no handsfree device that came with the phone.
 I hope my old handsfree works well with it.

 Priced at Rs 9999/- onward, this looks like a good entry level phone.